HassarHassane/Mini-project-BI/README.md

 # Mini-project-BI
-## Objectif
+## Objective
-Application des différentes étapes de la chaîne décisionnelle (ETL, DataWareHouse, OLAP et Reporting) sur un jeu de données à propos des cours en ligne sur la plateforme Udemy.
+Application of the different steps in the BI chain (ETL, DataWareHouse, OLAP and Reporting) to a dataset about online courses on the Udemy platform.

 Skills: Talend, Oracle, Pentaho Mondrian, Birt